 Section I: Organizing, Sorting, & Storing LEGO Bricks

-This guide focuses on the best ways to organize and store your LEGO pieces.
-Why?.. because the majority of LEGO collections contain lots of unused LEGO pieces that are not sorted by set.
+This section focuses on the best ways to organize and store your LEGO pieces.
+Why?.. because the majority of LEGO collections contain a lot of unused LEGO pieces that are not sorted by set.

-- Organization — how you decide which container to put each brick in.
+- Organization — A set of rules that help you decide which container to put each piece in.

-- Storage — the containers where you keep your LEGO bricks.
+- Storage — The large or small containers where you keep your LEGO pieces.

-- Understand your LEGO Collection — Let’s learn about the primary LEGO builder in your home, how many LEGO bricks you have, and where you want to store your collection.
+- Understanding your LEGO Collection — Let’s learn about the primary LEGO builder in your home, how many LEGO bricks you have, and where you want to store your collection.

-- Organizing your LEGO Collection — We’ll determine the right level of organization based on the size of your collection and other factors.
+- Organizing your LEGO Collection — We’ll determine the right level of organization based on the size of your collection and your needs.

-- Find the best LEGO Storage Solutions — I’ll show you the best LEGO storage options for a LEGO collection of any size.
+- Finding the best LEGO Storage Solutions — I’ll show you the best LEGO storage options for LEGO collections of any size.

 While personal LEGO collections are the focus of this guide, these recommendations may be relevant for teachers who use LEGO in an academic setting (such as using the LEGO Mindstorms kit to teach Robotics), people running BrickLink stores, or for professional LEGO artists.